-If devices from different Mobile Network Operators are equally preferable, the signal strength in the policy for each device's link should be set the same.
+If devices from different carriers are equally preferable, the signal strength in the policy for each device's link should be set the same.
 This will prevent an unnecessary switchover from occurring since both devices have been designated as equally capable.